Chubtoad5/hat_detector_web/README.md

     http://<your_server_ip>
     ```

-You should now see the Hat Detector application's user interface.
+You should now see the object Detector application's user interface.